LuisM-Hernandez/videogame-web-scraper/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   ## Description
-  Automation made with Microsoft Playwright that have two functional tests using the website RAWG.io.
+  Automation made with Microsoft Playwright that has two functional tests using the website RAWG.io.
 The title scraping test goes through a list of games and it returns a txt file with the titles.
 The search and take test iterate through the list of titles on a txt document, write them on the searchbar and it clicks on the same name in suggested options, from there it grabs the following information and it writes it as a JSON file (Title, about, average playtime, platforms, genre, release date, developer, publisher, age rating and tags).

   A video demo of the automation showcasing the functionality can be seen here [videogame-web-scraper](https://drive.google.com/file/d/1iTRzXJjTPPMQrLoiLXyWaTxd14fP56T6/view?usp=drive_link)